 PRAYER CHAIN.
 For years Jonie Pritchard has faithfully gone about her vocation of prayer and of calling others into prayer with her.
 We bless her in that work!
 She does not distinguish between parish concerns and the broader human family, trusting that the whole world needs our prayers.
 Clergy daily make referrals to Jonie, as do many others.
 To inquire more about the prayer chain, please email Jonie Pritchard (email@example.com).

 SUPPORT GROUPS.
 The Rev. Pat Taylor facilitates two support groups—Demented Spouses (for those dealing with the challenges of Alzheimer’s in their family) and a Grief Group for those who are living in the wake of or threat of significant loss.
-The groups meet on the first and third Wednesdays of each month at 7 pm.
-(A group meeting on the second and fourth Mondays at 2 pm is on hiatus.
-If this is a time that interests you, please contact the Rev. Pat Taylor and let her know.)
+If you are in need of this type of support, please contact the Rev. Pat Taylor and let her know.)
 Contact: the Rev. Pat Taylor.

 An Al-Anon group and an AA group also meet at Saint Mark’s weekly.

 PRAYER.
 You are a part of the pastoral care team, too!
 By virtue of your baptized ministry, you are called to the practice of prayer and into the fellowship which binds you to every other person here.
 We pray for people in need during our common worship, but I also bid your prayers in your daily devotions.
 We are one body, and we are the richer for your part in it, and for your caring love and attention to all its members And you may just find you have a passion and calling to serve in one of these ministries as well!
 If so, let’s talk.

 EYES AND EARS.
 You are key in this integrated effort, and I implore you to let the clergy know when you or someone you know needs our care.
 We need your help, and appreciate your being eyes and ears for the benefit of all.